Modglmtemp/Modglm/readme.md

 ### The `modglm` Function

-Assume that we aim to use `modglm` to estimate the interaction between x1 and female in the above model.
+Assume that we aim to use `modglm` to estimate the interaction between sensation seeking and sex in the above model.
 We estimate interaction effects using `modglm` as follows:

 ```
-pois.ints<-modglm(model=pois, vars=c("x1","female"), data=df, type="fd", hyps="means")
+pois.ints<-modglm(model=pois, vars=c("senseek","female"), data=df, type="fd", hyps="means")
 ```

 Above, `modglm` requires at minimum four inputs, with one additional optional input.

 The first is the estimated model object (e.g., `model=pois`).
 Currently, `model` may take logit or Poisson model objects estimated using the `stats` package and negative binomial model objects estimating using the `MASS` package.
 We hope to include additional GLMs in `modglm` in the near future, including zero-inflated and hurdle models and generalized estimating equation (GEE) GLMs.

-The second is a 2-element vector of the variables included in the interaction term (e.g., `vars=c("x1","female")`).
+The second is a 2-element vector of the variables included in the interaction term (e.g., `vars=c("senseek","male")`).
 As noted above, `modglm` makes no requirement that a product term need be specified in the model.

 The third is the data frame used in estimating the model (e.g., `data=df`).

 The fourth is the type of interaction being specified (e.g., `type="fd"`).
 This corresponds directly with the definition of interaction being used based on the variable type of the predictors.
 Three options are available, which mirrior our definition of interaction in Equation 10 in our manuscript.
 For continuous variable interactions, specify `type="cpd"` for computing the second-order cross-partial derivative.
 For continuous-by-discrete variable interactions, specify `type="fd"` for computing the finite difference in the partial derivative.
 For discrete variable interactions, specify `type="dd"` for computing the double finite difference.

 Finally, `modglm` will optionally produce an interaction point estimate at a specified hypothetical condition using the `hyp` input.
 By default, this is specified at the mean values of all included covariates.
 However, this can be modified by providing a vector of hypothetical values for the predictors involved in the model.
-For example, using `hyps=c(c(1,-.5,.25,0)` will provide estimates for when x1 is -0.5, x2 is 0.25, and female is 0.
+For example, using `hyps=c(c(1,-.5,.25,0)` will provide estimates for when sensation seeking is -0.5, x2 is 0.25, and female is 0.
 Note that a 1 must be provided at the beginning of this vector to carry forward the intercept value.

 ### `modglm` Output